Research in Engineering Physics

 As we look to the future, reactors will tend to operate at higher temperatures in order to increase the efficiency of the energy conversion processes or to produce process heat for industrial applications such as hydrogen production.
-This leads us to the use of new coolants, such as molten salts, liquid metals and high-temperature gas, and materials and the need for ensuring that these combinations are compatible.
-Professors Sridharan, Anderson, and Couet all operate a variety of experiments that test the compatibility of coolants such as high temperature pressurized water, molten salt (fluorides and chlorides), lead and liquid metals (sodium and lead) with innovative, high-temperature structural materials.
+This leads us to the use of new coolants, such as molten salts, liquid metals and high-temperature gas, and new materials and the need for ensuring that these combinations are compatible.
+Professors Sridharan, Anderson, and Couet all operate a variety of experiments that test the compatibility of coolants such as high temperature pressurized water, molten salt (fluorides and chlorides), lead, and liquid metals (sodium and lead) with innovative, high-temperature structural materials.
 The experimental studies are complemented by mesoscale modeling of corrosion in Professor Zhang’s group.